What Is Written Ability Test (WAT) For MBA?

 criticism.
 Identify areas for improvement and refine your writing based on their feedback.

-- Stay updated: Keep yourself updated on current affairs, social issues, and general
+- Stay updated: Keep yourself updated on current affairs, social issues, and general knowledge.
+This will help you generate relevant examples in WAT.

 - Be confident: Believe in your writing abilities and express your thoughts with conviction.